If you, or someone you know, is interested in enrolling in a Vitality program or would simply like to learn more, please call:Carol Sames, PhD,

 Depending on the functional ability of the individual, exercising at home or in a fitness facility may or may not be appropriate.
 Fitness facilities are unlikely to have professionals trained in exercise for multiple sclerosis.
 Resources may be limited for those with special needs.

 For the Novice and Seasoned Exerciser

-Like the arthritis programs, the Vitality! multiple sclerosis exercise programs are individually developed by the professional staff based on the persons functional ability, limitations, and goals as well as the medical directors recommendations.
+The Vitality exercise programs are individually developed by the professional staff based on the person’s functional ability, limitations, and goals as well as the medical director’s recommendations.
 The program is designed for both novices and seasoned exercisers.
 The program also addresses specific problems such as balance, coordination, and heat sensitivity, as well as the interaction of muscular strength, fatigue, and endurance.
 It is designed to incorporate activity and rest while avoiding overuse, which can increase fatigue and its effects.
 Aquatic exercise classes specifically designed for participants with MS are an important component of the MS program.
 Aquatic exercise has been demonstrated to be effective with individuals who have greater motor deficits since the body weight is supported and people can exercise even if they are very weak or have poor balance.
 Benefits of aquatic exercise include improved flexibility, posture, muscle tone, balance and coordination.

 During the initial assessment, a staff member will review the participant’s medical history including current activity level, limitations, occupational, leisure time activities and the specific effect of MS on physical abilities such as ambulation, balance, coordination, and strength.
 This information will be combined with the individual’s personal goals and their physician's recommendation to create an individualized exercise program.
 Based on the information gathered, participants of this program may exercise in the aquatics or land classes.